bluelyte/tpb-client/README.md

 A scraper for The Pirate Bay based on Symfony components.

-DISCLAIMER: This project is not endorsed by, affiliated with, or intended to infringe upon The Pirate Bay and is meant for non-commercial purposes only.
+DISCLAIMER: This project is not endorsed by, affiliated with, or intended to infringe upon The Pirate Bay and is meant for non-commercial purposes (i.e. personal use) only.

 # Install

-The recommended method of installation is (through composer)[http://getcomposer.org/].
+The recommended method of installation is [through composer](http://getcomposer.org/).

 ```JSON
 {